anagha-google/spark-on-gcp-s8s/01-foundational-setup.md

 ## 2.0.
 Update Organization Policies

-The organization policies include the superset applicable for all flavors of Dataproc, required in Argolis.
+The organization policies include the superset applicable for all flavors of Dataproc, required in Argolis.<br>
+Paste these and run in cloud shell-

 ### 2.a.
 Relax require OS Login
 ```